-This subcategory includes any boiler or process heater that is not in the Gas 1 subcategory and burns any gaseous fuels in combination with less than 10 percent solid fossil fuel, less than 10 percent biomass, and less than 10 percent liquid fuel on an annual heat input basis.

-- Gaseous fuel boilers and process heaters that are not in the unit designed to burn Gas 1 subcategory and that burn liquid fuel for periodic testing of liquid fuel, maintenance, or operator training, not to exceed a combined total of 48 hours during any calendar year, are included in this definition. - Gaseous fuel boilers and process heaters that are not in the unit designed to burn Gas 1 subcategory and that burn liquid fuel during periods of gas curtailment or gas supply interruption of any duration are also included in this definition.
+- Any boiler or process heater that is not in the Gas One subcategory and burns any gaseous fuels in combination with less than 10 percent solid fossil fuel, less than 10 percent biomass, and no liquid fuels on an annual heat input basis. - Gaseous fuel boilers and process heaters that are not in the unit designed to burn Gas One subcategory and that burn liquid fuel for periodic testing of liquid fuel, maintenance, or operator training, not to exceed a combined total of 48 hours during any calendar year, are included in this subcategory. - Gaseous fuel boilers and process heaters that are not in the unit designed to burn Gas One subcategory and that burn liquid fuel during periods of gas curtailment or gas supply interruption of any duration are also included in this subcategory.

-2.4.1.4 Unit Designed to Burn Liquid Fuel
+2.5.1.4 Unit Designed to Burn Liquid Fuel